 |Yarn Weight||Material||What they would make|

-|Super Fine or baby weight||Light layettes, socks|
+|1||Super Fine or baby weight||Light layettes, socks|

-|Fine or sport weight||Light sweaters, baby things, accessories|
+|2||Fine or sport weight||Light sweaters, baby things, acessories|

-|Light worsted or DK (double-knitting)||Sweaters, lightweight scarves|
+|3||Light worstred or DK (double-knitting)||Sweaters, lightweight scarves|

-|Medium or worsted weight, Aran||Sweaters, blankets, outdoor wear (hats, scarves, mittens, gloves etc)|
+|4||Medium or worsted weight, Aran||Sweaters, blankets, outdoor wear (hats, scarves, mittens, gloves, etc)|

-|Bulky or chunky||Rugs, jackets, blankets|
+|5||Bulky or chunky||Rugs, jackets, blankets|

-|Super Bulky||Heavy blankets, rugs and sweaters|
+|6||Super Bulky||Heavy blankets, rugs and sweaters|

-That said, we would recommend that for beginners they pick a medium weight wool for their first projects.
+That said, we would recommend that beginners pick a medium weight wool for their first projects.

-Casting Off is the process of starting off your knitting.
+Casting On is the process of starting off your knitting.
 You need to start by building the first row of stitches which is the foundation of your knit.
 It’s best to keep these stitches loose and comfortable on your needle to make it easier going forward.
 If it’s too tight, you’ll struggle to pick up the stitches for your next row.